Unit 6 - Practice Quiz

 C. Social measures through media and communication

-D. Geographical measures
+D. Economic measures

 16 The official slogan for family planning in India, 'Hum Do, Hamare Do', promotes a family of: